$\Gamma$-evaluations of hypergeometric series: Introduction

 The above examples contain 3 or 2 degrees of freedom in their parameters.
 It turns out that there exists a very extensive list of one parameter evaluations.
 As an example we quote from Bateman's \cite[2.8(53)]{erdelyi},

 These evaluations take place at fixed arguments and the values are a product of values of $\Gamma$-functions times an exponential function times, possibly, a periodic function in the hypergeometric parameters.
-We call them $\Gamma${\it -evaluations}.
+In the literature they are sometimes called "strange evaluation", we prefer the more descriptive name $\Gamma${\it -evaluations}.

-In the literature we find many more of such ``strange evaluations."
-For example, \cite{GS} from 1982 and \cite{S98} from 1998, which also includes special evaluations for higher order hypergeometric functions.
+The first systematic study that we are aware of is from W.Heyman in 1899, \cite{Hey}.
+There we find a collection of $\Gamma$-evaluations obtained by using the contiguity property for hypergeometric functions.
+We also cite \cite{GS} from 1982 and \cite{S98} from 1998, which includes special evaluations for higher order hypergeometric functions as well.
 The evaluations are often in polynomial form, by which we mean that one of the first two hypergeometric parameters is a negative integer.
 The development of computer algebra methods made it possible to automatize the search for $\Gamma$-evaluations.
 See for example \cite{Ge} and the remarkable manuscript \cite{ekhad} containing 40 $\Gamma$-evaluations discovered around 2004 by Shalosh Ekhad, Doron Zeilberger's tireless computer.
 One more or less random example of such a $\Gamma$-evaluation is